|

 Listing Information About the Materialized View Logs at a Master

-master.
+based on a master.
 A master can be a master table or a master materialized view.
-If you have
+If you

 to list the following information about them: